University of Exeter Halls of Residence: Holland Hall

 Holland Hall is named after Sir Geoffrey Holland, the Vice-Chancellor of the university who retired in 2002.
-It opened in September 2004, and is one of the newest and largest halls.
+It opened in September 2004, and features both catered rooms and studios.

 The hall has rooms for 406 undergraduates and has a restaurant that seats 360.
-It is on the north-east side of Streatham Campus and has good views over the River Exe. it has been oversubscribed with about two applications for every room.
+It is on the north-east side of Streatham Campus and has good views over the River Exe.
+The accommodation is utilised as a hotel during non term time, particularly by guests to conferences or events on campus.

 Mardon Hall

 As of 2011, Mardon Hall provides accommodation for a total of 106 students in 48 single rooms and 29 shared rooms, with shared bathroom facilities.

 Designed in a 'country house' style by E. Vincent Harris, Mardon Hall opened in 1933, and was extensively refurbished in 1996, but retains its wood-panelled library and grand staircase.
 It was the University College of the South West's first purpose-built hall of residence.
 This was 22 years before the university gained its charter, becoming the University of Exeter in 1955.

 Mardon Hall was financed by the College Appeal and Flight Lieutenant Evelyn Mardon, who donated £25,000 towards the building cost and after whom it was named.
 One of the original notable features of Mardon Hall was the wooden hut that was used as a dining hall until shortly after Holland Hall was built, due to the University College's lack of funds at the time of Mardon's construction.

 In early planning against the outbreak of war the Government indicated a wish to use Mardon Hall as a hospital, but it continued as student accommodation until 1943, when it was taken over by the American Red Cross as a rest centre and Psychological Hospital for American troops.
 A wartime German map, held by the Devon Record Office, has the adjacent Reed Hall and the university's Washington Singer Laboratories marked as military targets, but not Mardon.
 The Hall was returned to student use in 1945.

+During the 1970s, the Warden was the charming eccentric Dr FR Oliver MA DPhil, who was awarded 'the most boring lecturer in the UK' by Radio 4 on several occasions for his lecture 'The correlation coefficient' for first-year economics students.

-The Hall accommodated men only until women were admitted in 1986, when "too many" women applied for University accommodation, but "not enough" men.
-The Mardon Bar was known as "The Beaver", although it has been out of action since 2007.
-Residents of Mardon Hall are collectively known as either "Mardoners", "Mardonites" or "Mardonians".
+The Hall accommodated men only until women were admitted in 1986, when "too many" women applied for University accommodation, but "not enough" Mardon Bar was known as "The Beaver", although it has been out of action since 2007.

-Mardon Hall's motto is "Probitas verus honos" - Honesty is true honour.

-There is an urban "myth" among students that the common room of Mardon Hall was the inspiration for the Gryffindor common room in the Harry Potter books.